ROGUE-JCTD/Grout/grout.md

 ### Overview

+Grout is a scheme for storing tiled map data targeted for mobile devices (Android and iOS) and desktops.
+It is intended for direct usage and file transfer.
+The tiled map data is stored as a tileset in a database.
 The database may contain multiple tilesets.
 Each tileset is identified by a row in the `tilesets` table.
-A tileset is comprised of multiple tile levels which are identified by rows in the tileset's `tilelevel_table`.
-A seperate table is used to store the tile information for each tile level.
-The tiles themselves can either be stored directly in the database as blobs or stored in a file container external to the database.
-The advantage of storing the tiles in an external file container is it allows large tilesets to be stored on devices with relatively small file size limitations, i.e. 4GB on FAT32 media.
+A tileset is comprised of multiple tile levels, which are identified by rows in the tileset's `tilelevel_table`.
+A separate table is used to store the tile information for each tile level.
+The tiles themselves can be stored directly in the database as blobs or stored in a file container external to the database.
+One advantage of storing the tiles in an external file container is that it allows large tilesets to be stored on devices with relatively small file size limitations, i.e. 4GB on FAT32 media.
+An explanation of how to identify a blob or external tileset is described in the **Table Structure** section under **Tile Level Table**.

+Grout does not define a method for interacting with the data rendered in the tiles.
+If functionality is needed,

 ### Schema